 DCR will consider a 2:1 match on contributions of up to and including $25,000 and a 1:1 match on those of more than $25,000.

 While in-kind donations are appreciated, only monetary contributions are available for fund matching.

 DCR will manage all Partnership Matching Funds projects.

-All partners will receive a Certificate of Appreciation from the Commonwealth for their contributions, and their contribution will be recognized in any publicity about the project that is distributed by DCR.
-DCR will also work with your organization to organize a public event commemorating the completion of their project.
+All partners will receive a Certificate of Appreciation from the Commonwealth for their contributions, and their contribution will be recognized in any publicity about the investment that is distributed by DCR.
+DCR will also work with your organization to organize a public event commemorating the investment if appropriate.

 In cases where goods or services procurements must be conducted, DCR must follow the rules established by the Operational Services Division (OSD) as regards fair and competitive procurements.
 For vertical or horizontal construction, procurements must follow the guidelines of Ch.
 149 or Ch.
 30, as applicable.

 Many goods and services are available to eligible entities from OSD's Statewide Contracts.
 For many services, OSD master service agreements (MSA's) provide broad lists of vendors, from which 3 proposals must be solicited.
 The contractor offering the best value, as defined in your scope of services, is awarded the project.
 Goods and Services not available on statewide contract must be procured by creating a Request for Response (RFR) according to OSD requirements.

 DCR will manage all such procurements.
 Non-governmental Partner organizations will not receive any state funds for this purpose, and will not be reimbursed for any project expenditures.
 Please see Operational Services Division website for additional information.

 For more information, please contact: Jenny Norwood email@example.com